 Join the Movement

-Refugee Week lasts for seven days, but the movement for a kinder, fairer and more connected world continues all year round.
+Refugee Week lasts for seven days, but the movement for a kinder, fairer and more joyful world continues all year round.

 Once June is over, we hope you’ll carry the spirit and energy of Refugee Week with you, and continue to walk alongside people on the move.